Graduate Non-Degree Study

 - A current resume

-- A list of courses from the list below that you would like to take.
+- A list of courses from the approved list that you would like to take.

 The Non-Degree Application fee is $125 and will be collected at the time of your first registration.
 Please see the full non-degree policy on the Graduate Admissions webpage.

-If you previously completed courses as a non-degree student at Hunter College, but have taken one or more semester off please complete the Graduate Readmission Application form.
+If you previously completed less than six credits as a non-degree student at Hunter College, but have taken one or more semester off please complete the Graduate Readmission Application form.